Are you planning to spend one week in Ho Chi Minh City? Here are top things to see and do in Ho Chi Minh City in a week.

 Ho Chi Minh City (HCMC) is not the most popular tourist destination in Vietnam.
 Very few tourists spend a whole week in Ho Chi Minh City, and most travelers I’ve talked to prefer Hanoi and other destinations in the north of Vietnam over HCMC.

 I spent one week in Ho Chi Minh City.
-Here are my opinions about the top sight in the city.
+Here are my opinions about things to see in Ho Chi Minh City.

 Vietnam War Sights in Ho Chi Minh City

 Ho Chi Minh City – formerly known as Saigon – was one of the main locations of the Vietnam War.
-While staying in Ho Chi Minh City, it’s easy to fill your itinerary with war related sites.
+While staying in the city, it’s easy to fill your Ho Chi Minh City itinerary with war related sites.

 If you’re interested in the Vietnam War, the War Remnants Museum is the top place to go within the city.
 The comprehensive galleries focus on photographs from the war and its after effects.
 The museum can be quite distressing, especially the room that deals with the damages caused by Agent Orange.
 The entrance fee for foreigners of is 15.000 Vietnamese Dong (about 0.7$).